Kalkine has a fully transformed New Avatar.

 Dividend Paying Companies with Track Record for Revenue and Net Income Growth for 5 years or more

-Source: Data Powered by Licensed Source, Data as of 2025-03-27.
-The above stocks data is updated on a weekly basis.
+Source: Data Powered by Licensed Source, Data as of June 5, 2025.
+The above companies data is updated on a weekly basis.

 Note: 1Y = 1 Year; 3Y = 3 Years; 5Y = 5 Years; ROE refers to return on equity; ROIC refers to return on invested capital; PE refers to price to earnings ratio; TTM refers to Trailing Twelve Months; LFY refers to last fiscal year; EPS refers to Basic Earnings per Share; P/E refers to Price to Earnings Ratio; SMA refers to simple moving average; CMP refers to Current Market Price; WACC refers to Weighted Average Cost of Capital; LTM refers to Last Twelve Months; D/E refers Debt to Equity Ratio; Current Asset metrics for 'Banks' refer to end of period (EOP) loans divided by end of period (EOP) deposits; NA refers to data not available